JuanPardos/rust-jxl/README.md

 You will be prompted for:

 1. **Path to the images folder**: directory containing your images.
+2. **Do you want to use lossless mode?**: using lossless mode gives the best results (if you don't mind about file size), disables any choices.
+Default N.
-2. **Quality (0.0-15.0)**: sets the quality.
+3. **Quality (0.0-15.0)**: sets the quality.
 Lower values = Higher quality and larger files.
 Recommended 0.5-4.0
 Default 1.5.
-3. **Effort (1-10)**: determines the compression effort.
+4. **Effort (1-10)**: determines the compression effort.
 Lower values = Faster but worse compression.
 Recommended 3-9
 Default: 6.

 ## Notes

-- This program never overwrites your original images, all compressed files are saved in a separate `output` folder.
+- This tool never overwrites your original images, all compressed files are saved in a separate `output` folder.
 - JPEG XL format is not widely supported.
-You may run into issues, I recommend using this as a storage tool.
-You should be able to recover the original format using other tools.
+Depending on your operating system, you may need to install additional libraries or extensions to use JPEG XL.
+You may encounter issues, I recommend using this as a storage tool.
+However, you should be able to recover the original format using other tools.
-- Support for alpha channel (transparency) might be broken, you will probably lose the transparency and get a black background instead.
+- Support for transparency might be broken, you will probably lose it and get a black background instead.